avdaredevil/PowerSneks/README.md

 - Laser Beams To cut through walls
 - Warping of Obstructions and Snake
 - Game-Console with Laser and Score count
+- Debug console like Minecraft for the game Engine
 - CPU cycle and sleep time adjustment as game progresses

 ## Commands